jwkenney/jwkenney.github.io/_posts/2021-11-12-ansible-return-codes.md

 RUN_UNKNOWN_ERROR = 255
 ```

-However, these return codes are not gospel.
-Only some of TQM's return codes bubble up to the parent ansible commands, and then only if TQM is the component that encounters the error.
-Return codes `2` and `4` seem to be the most overloaded, with different components using them to mean different things.
+However, this isn't the only source of possible error codes.
+In practice, return codes `2` and `4` seem to be the most overloaded, representing different issues depending on the component that encountered an error.

 Using a combination of old docs, source code scrutiny, github issue threads, and simulated failures with a playbook on Ansible v2.9, below is my best effort at listing what the various exit codes may mean: